junian/junian.github.io/docs/p/wikimedia-commons-scraper/index.md

 ## Description

-This is a demo to download Paintings from Wikimedia Commons automatically
+- Download paintings and pictures from Wikimedia Commons automatically.
+- The highest quality is downloaded for better printing.
+- Multithreading for faster process.

  ## Tech Stack

-- C#
+- C# / .NET Framework.
+- Windows Forms (WinForms) as front-end.
-- WinForms
+- SQLite as Database.

+---

+Want something like this?
+Hire me on [Upwork](/upwork/).